 - Uses vast anonymous patient records to improve research parameters and commit resources accordingly.

-- offers market insights, developmental expertise and a great connectivity across pharma-physician-patient chain.
+- offers market insights, developmental expertise, and great connectivity across the pharma-physician-patient chain.

 Financially, the creation of Quintiles IMS Holdings promises unprecedented growth and savings: